-On June 15, the first parachain slot auctions for the Kusama network began, with slot auctions on the Polkadot network expected to follow later in the year.
-This process marks the beginning of parachain launches for each network, which is a monumental achievement.
+Parachain auctions on Polkadot and Kusama mark the beginning of parachain launches (or a renewal of the slot “lease” for each network), which is a monumental achievement.
 However, the process is also quite complex and deserves some definition and explanation.

 This kind of specialization on each parachain is made possible by what’s known as “heterogeneous sharding,” which essentially means that each parachain can be unique and different from each other.
-Just as the Moonbeam parachains will each be optimized for the best possible experience when coming from an Ethereum environment, other parachains will be designed for specific use cases.
+Just as the Moonbeam parachains are each optimized for the best possible experience when coming from an Ethereum environment, other parachains are designed for specific use cases.

+A parachain auction is a way for parachains (Substrate-based independent blockchains) to connect to the Polkadot or Kusama Relay Chains via an open, permissionless auction.
 The purpose of the auctions is to allocate parachain slots to projects that want to operate on either network.
 The overall objective is to have as many as 100 parachains running concurrently.
-However, these will open up in batches with around 30 parachains operational within the first year.
+However, these will open up in batches with 20-30 parachains operational within the first year.

 These parachain slots are intentionally scarce to encourage competition and the best possible allocation of fixed Relay Chain resources.
 By limiting the number of available slots, aspiring parachains must outbid each other to earn a lease, both for the initial launch and again for renewal once the lease period expires.
-On Kusama, these leases last a maximum of 48 weeks, while Polkadot is expected to have a maximum 24-month lease period.
+On Kusama, for example, these leases last a maximum of 48 weeks, while Polkadot has a maximum 96-week lease period.

 This kind of competition and scarcity is an excellent way to help ensure that the most viable parachains occupy each slot: only successful parachains with traction, active usage, and a viable token economic plan can maintain a slot, while deserted or unsuccessful parachains cede their lease to more promising contenders.

-Crowdloans create a way for new projects to win a parachain slot by enlisting the help of their communities to raise the needed tokens.
+Crowdloans create a way for new projects to win a parachain auction by enlisting the help of their communities to raise the needed tokens.
 They essentially work like this:

 - Community members temporarily lock their tokens (KSM for Kusama, DOT for Polkadot) in support of a particular project.
 These tokens are kept in a separate crowdloan module, which is on the Relay Chain and not controlled by the project.
 This helps prevent “rugpulls” by teams with malicious intentions.

 - Once the auction is open, the crowdloan module bids on behalf of the parachain project that it supports.
-For example, the Moonriver crowdloan campaign ID on Kusama is 2023, so any KSM locked in that module will bid on behalf of the Moonriver project.
+Each parachain will be assigned with a campaign ID.
+Any DOT or KSM locked in this module will bid on behalf of the parachain.
 As long as an auction is occurring and the crowdloan is open, this bidding will continue to occur until a parachain slot is won.

 - For parachains with successful crowdloan campaigns, the contributed tokens will remain locked on the Relay Chain until the lease ends.
 At that point, the tokens will be returned to the contributors.
 Most parachains so far have chosen to reward contributors with native project tokens, but those can be distributed throughout the lease period and are not tied to the parachain auction itself.

-Importantly, the parachain will not be able to run a second crowdloan and is responsible for continuing to pay for parachain slot occupancy over time.
+Importantly, the parachain may not be able to run a second crowdloan and is responsible for continuing to pay for parachain slot occupancy over time.
+Successful parachains will likely be able to fund the second lease themselves, or run another crowdloan.
+Unsuccessful parachains may struggle to renew their slot.

 There is a lot more to these crowdloans and how they work, which we won’t dive into here.
 If you’re interested, you can read more about the functionality of crowdloans in this article.

-Now that we’ve walked through the basics of why we need slot auctions, let’s discuss how they actually occur.
+Now that we’ve walked through the basics of why we need parachain auctions let’s discuss how they actually occur.

 To make slot acquisition fair, Kusama and Polkadot will determine the occupants of each available parachain slot via a permissionless candle auction.